hendrtd/comp-2210/docs/modules/m0/hands-on/lockdown.md

 ## Using Your Own Laptop

 You will want to ensure that LockDown Browser is installed on your laptop and that you have practiced taking an exam on it.
-Please read [this document from the AU Biggio Center](https://wp.auburn.edu/biggio/download-lockdown-browser/) before you complete the steps below.
+You will be prompted to download and install Lockdown Browser when you attempt to take the quiz for the first time.
+See the following article for details: [https://aub.ie/downloadlockdown](https://aub.ie/downloadlockdown).

 1. Load Canvas in a normal browser (Chrome, Firefox, Safari, etc.).